-This is over apologizing, apologizing for things that don’t warrant an apology.
+This is over apologizing-apologizing for things that don’t warrant an apology.
 You are a human.
-You aren’t supposed to be perfect.
-You are supposed to be you.
-You never need to apologize for being you.
+So, you aren’t supposed to be perfect.
+You are supposed to be you so you never need to apologize for being you.

 But, you have anxiety.
 That anxiety causes you to overthink everything, to worry about things that didn’t even really happen or that you fear other people are thinking.